home-assistant/home-assistant.io/source/_integrations/unifiprotect.markdown

 **Smart Detections**: The following cameras have Smart Detections:

 * All "AI" series cameras.
 This includes the AI 360 and the AI Bullet.
-* All "G4" series cameras _except_ the G4 Instant.
-This includes the G4 Doorbell, G4 Bullet and G4 Pro.
+* All "G4" series cameras.
+This includes the G4 Doorbell, G4 Bullet, G4 Pro and G4 Instant.

 G3 Series cameras do _not_ have Smart detections.